The Forward Prizes for Poetry

 8) A collection may be entered in one category only.

 10) All works entered for the Forward Prizes will also be considered for inclusion in The Forward Book of Poetry.
-This is a non-profit venture and it is therefore a condition of entry that publishers allow poems to be reproduced without payment of an anthology fee, but with appropriate acknowledgements, for distribution throughout the world in the English language, in print, as an eBook, and on the Forward Prizes/National Poetry Day website, in our newsletter, associated publications and social media channels.
+This is a non-profit venture and it is, therefore, a condition of entry that publishers allow poems to be reproduced without payment of an anthology fee, but with appropriate acknowledgements, for distribution throughout the world in the English language, in print, as an eBook, on the Forward Prizes/National Poetry Day websites, in our newsletter, in associated publications and on social media channels.

 11) Anthologies or collections of works by more than one author are not eligible.
-Collections should contain only new poems, or poems which have not yet been published in book form.
+Books aimed specifically at children are not eligible.
+Collections should contain predominantly new poems or poems which have not yet been published in book form.
 Poems or collections of poetry must be written in English.

 12) Work submitted on behalf of an author who is deceased at the date of publication of the work is not eligible.

-13) Shortlisted and winning poets will be expected to be available for publicity around the awards.
+13) Shortlisted and winning poets will be expected to be available for publicity around the awards and where possible to attend the ceremony.
+Poets may also be recorded at the ceremony or for promotion of the Prizes.

-14) Please check the date and eligibility guidelines carefully.
+15) Please check the date and eligibility guidelines carefully.
 Any work that does not meet the rules will be disqualified.
-The decision of the Foundation on the eligibility of an entry is final and binding.
+The Foundation’s decision on the eligibility of an entry is final and binding.

-15) No poem, or collection of poetry, entered for the Forward Prizes will be returned.
+16) No poem, or collection of poetry, entered for the Forward Prizes will be returned.
+Please enter on Submittable by 8 March.
+Books must be received by 18 March.

 If you have technical difficulties completing the online entry form, please email firstname.lastname@example.org.
-If you are unable to complete the online entry form for other reasons, please email Holly Hopkins, Forward Prizes Manager, at Forward Arts Foundation, via email@example.com or call on +44 (0)207 845 4655 before Thursday 9 March 2017 to make alternate arrangements.
+If you are unable to complete the online entry form for other reasons, please email Holly Hopkins, Forward Prizes Manager, at Forward Arts Foundation, via email@example.com or call on +44 (0)7593 313 468 before Thursday 4 March 2021 to make alternative arrangements.

 The Forward Prizes for Poetry are organised by Forward Arts Foundation, a charity that celebrates excellence in poetry and increases its audience.
-Its initiatives include National Poetry Day, a mass celebration of poetry that falls this year on 28 September 2017.
-Both the Forward Prizes and National Poetry Day are supported by Bookmark, Arts Council England, the Esmée Fairbairn Foundation and Southbank Centre.
+Its initiatives include National Poetry Day, a mass celebration of poetry that falls this year on 7 October 2021.
+Forward Arts Foundation are supported by Bookmark, The Literary Estate of Felix Dennis, Arts Council England, John Ellerman Foundation, the Esmée Fairbairn Foundation and Southbank Centre.
 Find out more on our website.